Newton polygons and resonances of multiple delta-potentials: deltas

-where each $\sigma_j \in \{0, -1\}$.
-Then $\det(A_N-I)$ is of the form \eqref{formofdet}. \end{lemma} The greater generality of taking $\sigma_j$ terms on the diagonal rather than all $-1$'s is of no interest except that it enables the following inductive proof to work. \begin{proof}[Proof of Lemma] The result holds for $N=2$ since we get $\sigma_1 \sigma_2- R_1 R_2 w^{-2\ell_1}.$ We now proceed inductively.
+where each $a_\alpha$ is a sum of products of $T_j$ and $R_j$'s. \end{lemma} The greater generality of taking $\sigma_j$ terms on the diagonal rather than all $-1$'s is of no interest except that it enables the following inductive proof to work. \begin{proof}[Proof of Lemma] The result holds for $N=2$ since we get $\sigma_1 \sigma_2- R_1 R_2 w^{-2\ell_1}.$ We now proceed inductively.
 For brevity we denote an entry of the form $R_i w^{-\ell_j}$ or $T_i w^{-\ell_j}$ simply $L_j$ (as we will never employ any cancellation among terms, the ambiguity in the index $i$ and the difference between $T_i$ and $R_i$ are of no importance); we also write $\pm$ to be independent and completely unimportant signs in the following computation.
 We simply need to show that each $L_j$ appears in each summand in the determinant either not at all or as $L_j^2.$

 In our abbreviated notation, we now have